 Why are we cooking the chicken this way?
 I noticed that when I cook or reheat items in my cold toaster oven and then set it to the temperature, it heats up much more evenly.
 While the temperature is slowly increasing, it slowly cooks the chicken.
 When you stick a cold chicken in a hot oven, the heat hits the outside first.
 By using the cold oven method, the temperature is slowly rising so the temperature of the chicken slowly rises along with it.
 The result is an incredibly juicy chicken.

 Now for the sauce.
 Instead of just mixing miso paste with yellow curry, we're going to add aromatics that compliment both to liven up the sauce.
 Shallots, garlic, lemongrass, coconut milk, and fish sauce all work together with both pastes to create a cohesive Thai-influenced sauce.

-Simmer the ingredients until slightly thickened and season the miso curry with salt and pepper.
+Simmer the ingredients until slightly thickened and finish with a hit of acid from the lime juice.
 Plate the roasted chicken with the sauce and top it off with plenty of fresh cilantro and basil.
-Give it a good squeeze of lime for some zest and dinner is ready!
+Dinner is ready!